Latest COVID-19 figures for Cheshire East

 These are the most recent data from the Cheshire and Merseyside Directors of Public Health 7 and 14 day daily dashboard.

 You can see the incidence rate of COVID-19 cases in the graph, based on the date of specimen.
-After a decrease in the rate of cases since early November, it appears from the last few weeks that the rate is increasing.
+After an increase in the rate of cases since early December, it appears from the last few weeks that the rate is decreasing.

 We ask all of our residents to continue to protect themselves and others by maintaining social distancing.
 Think Hands, Face, Space.